FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/04-Users/README.md

 A new employee joins the company.

-An administrator creates a cloud user in Microsoft Entra ID, assigns the appropriate Microsoft 365 license, adds the user to security groups, configures authentication methods, and grants access to Azure resources through Azure RBAC.
+An administrator creates a cloud user in Microsoft Entra ID, assigns the user to the appropriate security groups, and grants the required Microsoft 365 licenses through group-based licensing.

+Authentication methods are configured, and Azure RBAC permissions are inherited from the user's group memberships.

-When the employee signs in, Microsoft Entra ID authenticates the identity before Azure RBAC authorizes access to the required resources.
+When the employee signs in, Microsoft Entra ID authenticates the identity before Azure RBAC authorizes access to Azure resources.

+When the employee leaves the company, the account is disabled immediately to prevent access.

+After the retention period and organizational validation, the user account is permanently removed if no longer required.

 ---

 ## Best Practices

-- Use meaningful User Principal Names.
+- Use meaningful User Principal Names (UPNs).
-- Assign permissions through groups whenever possible.
+- Assign permissions through groups instead of directly to users.
+- Use group-based licensing whenever possible.
 - Protect privileged accounts with Multi-Factor Authentication.
-- Disable unused accounts promptly.
+- Disable unused accounts immediately.
 - Review guest users regularly.
 - Apply the principle of least privilege.
 - Keep user information up to date.
+- Automate user provisioning whenever possible.

 ---

 ## Common Pitfalls

 - Assigning permissions directly to individual users.
+- Confusing the Object ID with the User Principal Name (UPN).
 - Forgetting to disable former employee accounts.
-- Confusing the Object ID with the User Principal Name.
-- Using excessive Global Administrator accounts.
+- Assigning licenses manually instead of using groups.
 - Leaving inactive guest accounts in the tenant.
+- Creating excessive Global Administrator accounts.
+- Relying on mutable identifiers such as UPN in automation scripts.

 ---